Filled with homemade cashew ricotta and tempeh “beef”, this gluten-free and vegan zucchini noodle lasagna is a meal that the whole family will love.

 Step one – Make the Cashew Ricotta

 The first step in bulking up is by using my cashew ricotta.
 I mix the cashew ricotta with fresh herbs (think: parsley, oregano, and chives) for a delicious cheesy filling.
-This homemade cheese blend gives the lasagna healthy fats, important protein, extra substance, and, of course, that creamy, rich flavor.
+This homemade cheese blend gives the lasagna healthy fats, an important protein, extra substance, and, of course, that creamy, rich flavor.

 Step two – make the Tempeh “Beef”